 The Department has a strong focus on research, with most of our 25 faculty holding one or more large extramural grants.
 Our faculty includes 5 members of the National Academy of Sciences, 9 fellows and 2 William James fellows of the American Psychological Society, 8 American Psychological Association fellows, and 5 fellows of the Society for Experimental Psychology, and 2 recipients of the National Academy of Sciences Troland Award given to young scientists.

 The Department has affiliations with other departments, institutes and centers on campus.
-These are in areas such as the biological sciences, machine learning and statistics, and include the Institute for Mathematical Behavioral Sciences, the Center for Cognitive Neuroscience, the Center for the Neurobiology of Learning and Memory, the Institute for Memory Impairments and Neurological Disorders, and the Center for Hearing Research.
+These are in areas such as the biological sciences, machine learning and statistics, and include the Institute for Mathematical Behavioral Sciences, the Center for Cognitive Neuroscience & Engineering, the Center for the Neurobiology of Learning and Memory, the Institute for Memory Impairments and Neurological Disorders, and the Center for Hearing Research.

 Graduate-level training is offered in the following areas: (i) Cognition and Information Processing, (ii) Mathematical Behavioral Science, (iii) Perception and Action, (iv) Language, and (v) Cognitive Neuroscience.